Batganga/LNATS/GitCoin_Campaign.md

 5) How are you going to distribute publications, manifests and market reports?

-Other than weekly updates and revised transcripts each project has taken its own direction in terms of their own campaign.
+Other than weekly updates and transcripts (from the webinar sessions) each project has taken its own direction in terms of their own campaign.
 The alumni associates along with BitFwd professionals are a group of working entrepreneurs subject blockchain technology and cryptocurrencies.

 Each of them with their own projects and unique backgrounds.
 List here: • Nuts finance, • SheDAO, • DAOism, ......

 By offering each other the opportunity to ask questions and relate to topics through conference calls and internet applications, they have supported and allowed each others projects to grow over the course of the Bitfwd campaign by iterating on opinions expressed during group talks and campaign webinars.

-From a perspective of a project that has engaged in the program ........
+From a perspective of a project that has engaged in the program, we have found that being able to share ideas, questions and have the chance to receive opinions expressed by others, during the webinars and chatrooms.
+Has given the project a wider audience to work on experiencing how the Libra News And Talks decentralized online news service, can become a viable product to support the development of open banking and decentralized finance across a global spectrum.